 Join Joseph Lowery in Site Navigation with CSS in Dreamweaver as he explores current design trends in site navigation and shows designers and developers how to create robust CSS-based navigation.
 The course shows how to convert HTML lists to graphical controls that integrate seamlessly with an existing site design, and how to build menus with a wide range of navigation options, all in standards-compliant CSS.
 Exercise files accompany the course.

-Hi!
-I am Joe Lowery.
-Navigation is a critical component of almost every web site.
-Whether your nav menus fly out or just sit there looking pretty, they need to guide your site visitors to what they're looking for quickly and easily.
-This course starts by taking a look at the current trends in web site navigation, so you can get a better idea of what's possible.
-Then we'll explore Dreamweaver's navigation solution built with their own Spry framework.
+- [Voiceover] Hi, I'm Joe Lowery.
+Navigation is a critical component of almost every website.
+Whether your nav menus fly out, or just sit there looking pretty, they need to guide your site visitors to what they're looking for quickly and easily.
+This course starts by taking a look at the current trends in website navigation so you can get a better idea of what's possible.
+Then, we'll explore Dreamweaver's navigation solution, built with their own spry framework.

-This course will also cover a variety of navigation menu techniques and go over the step-by-step instruction for crafting both horizontal and vertical navigation bars.
-Finally, we'll get into some leading- edge navigation techniques, including animated image menus, as well as navigation built with HTML5 and CSS3.
-I am ready to help you realize your site navigation goals.
+This course will also cover a variety of navigation menu techniques, and go over the step-by-step instruction for crafting both horizontal and vertical navigation bars.
+Finally, we'll get into some leading edge navigation techniques, including animated image menus, as well as navigation built with HTML5 and CSS3.
+I'm ready to help you realize your site navigation goals.